wp-plugins/popup-express/readme.txt

 == Frequently Asked Questions ==

-= Do I have to know how to program or design? =
+= Do I have to know how to program or design to use the popup? =

-No.  The plugin does the programming and design.
+No.  The popup plugin does the programming and design.

+= Is there a mask behind the popup? =
+Yes, there is a mask behind the popup.

+= Can I use Aweber, MailChimp, or other Email Management companies with the popup plugin upgrade? = Yes, you can use Aweber, MailChimp, or other Email Management companies with the popup plugin upgrade

+= Can the visitor close the popup without signing up? = Yes, the popup has a close button.

+= Can the visitor click off of the popup to close the popup? = No, the popup will only close when the close button is clicked.

 == Screenshots ==